bis2arch/vscode-extension/README.md

 # Bis2bis Dev Tools / vscode

-Welcome, this project is a extension pack created to support BIS2BIS development team setup vscode for better performance on vscode.
+Welcome, this project is an extension pack created to support BIS2BIS development team setup vscode for better performance and practice.

 ---